neillturner/kitchen-ansible/provisioner_options.md

 ansiblefile_path | | Path to Ansiblefile
 callback_plugins_path | callback_plugins | Ansible repo `callback_plugins` directory
 chef_bootstrap_url | `https://www.getchef.com/chef/install.sh` | The Chef install
-enable_yum_epel | false | Enable the `yum` EPEL repo
-env_vars | Hash.new | Hash to set environment variable to use with `ansible-playbook` command extra_vars | Hash.new | Hash to set the `extra_vars` passed to `ansible-playbook` command
-extra_vars_file | nil | file containing environment variables e.g. `private_vars/production.yml site.yml` Only if extra_vars not specified.
-Don't prefix with a @ sign.
-filter_plugins_path | filter_plugins | Ansible repo `filter_plugins` directory
-group_vars_path | group_vars | Ansible repo group_vars directory
-host_vars_path | host_vars | Ansible repo hosts directory
+custom_pre_install_command | nil | Custom shell command to be used at beginning of install stage.
+Can be multiline. custom_pre_play_command | nil | Custom shell command to be used before the ansible play stage.
+Can be multiline.
+See examples below. custom_post_install_command | nil | Custom shell command to be used at after the install stage.
+Can be multiline. custom_post_play_command | nil | Custom shell command to be used after the ansible play stage.
+Can be multiline.
+See examples below. enable_yum_epel | false | Enable the `yum` EPEL repo env_vars | Hash.new | Hash to set environment variable to use with `ansible-playbook` command extra_vars | Hash.new | Hash to set the `extra_vars` passed to `ansible-playbook` command extra_vars_file | nil | file containing environment variables e.g. `private_vars/production.yml site.yml` Don't prefix with a @ sign. filter_plugins_path | filter_plugins | Ansible repo `filter_plugins` directory group_vars_path | group_vars | Ansible repo group_vars directory host_vars_path | host_vars | Ansible repo hosts directory